 Soil temperature is important for germination

 In the early spring, we are planting cool-season crops like peas, lettuce, radishes, and spinach.
 All of these cool-season veggies will have their optimal germination rate with soil temperatures of between 55 and 65 degrees Fahrenheit.
 They will germinate at lower temperatures than that, some as low as 40 degrees, but if you really want quick and consistent germination then your soil temps need to be in that 55 to 65 range.

 Buy yourself a soil thermometer!

-The only way to really know where your soil temps are is to buy yourself one of these handy soil thermometer.
+The only way to really know your soil temperature is to buy yourself one of these handy soil thermometer.
 You can find them at many garden centers or you can buy them online.